ionutbortis/easy-dotfiles/docs/quick-demo.md

 - Fedora: `sudo dnf install git -y`
 - Ubuntu: `sudo apt-get install git -y`

 Now you need to setup your `git` authentication.
-I recommend using [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) because it's more reliable and all the upcoming examples will use that.
+I recommend using [SSH authentication](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) because it's more reliable and all the upcoming examples will use that.
+It will be also useful later on when we talk about scheduling automatic actions.

 If `git` SSH setup was successfully done you will now locally clone your forked version of **`easy-dotfiles`**.
 For other git providers follow the guide from [here](#clone-the-github-repository).